Frontier Nursing University

 Midwifery is a uniquely rewarding and demanding profession.
 However, the high emotional and physical toll of the work, coupled with systemic and organizational stressors, can lead to chronic stress and professional burnout.
 This presentation will delve into the current landscape of burnout among midwives, exploring key contributing factors such as moral distress, workload, and lack of autonomy.
 We will discuss evidence-based strategies for building personal resilience and implementing effective self-care practices.
 Viewers will be provided with practical tools and actionable steps to not only recognize and mitigate burnout in their own lives but also to advocate for systemic changes that support long-term professional well-being.

-Filed Under: Uncategorized
+Filed Under: 2025 Midwifery Conference

 Documentary Coming to PBS this Fall